Cookie Notice

 Here's the thing: the U.S. government, primarily through the Office of Foreign Assets Control (OFAC) of the Department of the Treasury, implements various sanctions programs against countries, entities, and individuals deemed a threat to national security or foreign policy.
 These sanctions can range from targeted measures against specific individuals or companies to comprehensive embargoes that prohibit virtually all financial transactions with an entire country.

-The practical impact is that banks and licensed money transmitters operating in the U.S. have robust compliance systems in place to screen all transactions against OFAC's Specially Designated Nationals (SDN) list and sanctioned countries.
+The practical impact is that banks and licensed money transmitters operating in the U.S. have robust compliance systems in place to screen all transactions against OFAC's Specially Designated Nationals (SDN) list and sanctioned countries and regions.
 If a transfer attempts to go to a sanctioned country or involves a sanctioned entity, it will almost certainly be blocked, reviewed, and potentially reported to OFAC.
 This is a core part of their Know Your Customer (KYC) and Anti-Money Laundering (AML) obligations.

 Related Videos